jeffcpullen/showcase-gitops/README.md

 This repository helps to get quickly up and running with selected Red Hat products.
 It's not meant to be used in production-like environments, but mostly for demo purposes.

-Here is a list of currently supported ArgoCD Application and the respective Red Hat products which they installs:
+Here is a list of currently supported ArgoCD Application and the respective Red Hat products which they install:

  - Red Hat OpenShift Dev Spaces
  - Red Hat Trusted Artifact Signer (RHTAS)